natcap/invest.users-guide/source/blue_carbon.rst

  * **Annual rate of change in the price of carbon**: (:math:`c` in the equation below), which adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.

-[GV TO INSERT SCREENSHOT OF FINAL INTERFACE]

 Running the Model
 =================

 Pre-Processor
 -------------
-To run the InVEST blue carbon pre-processor tool double click *invest_blue_carbon_preprocessor.exe* located in the folder entitled *invest-3* in the InVEST installation directory.
+To run the InVEST blue carbon pre-processor tool click the Windows Start Menu >> All Programs >> InVEST >> Blue Carbon >> Blue Carbon Preprocessor.
 Click the *Run* button to start the model.
 A successful run will be indicated in the window and a file explorer will open containing the results.

  * **Workspace**: The directory to hold output and intermediate results from the tool.
 After the run is completed the output will be located in this directory.

  * **Preprocessor key**: This is the default key for ranking different degrees of accumulation and decay as a result of LULC transitions.
 It should be left as is.

- * **LULC**: Provide all the LULC time steps for your particular analysis.

- * **Labels**: Indicate which column headers in the carbon.csv indicate LULC ID, name and vegetation type.
+ * **Labels**: Using the carpon pools file (carbon.csv), the pre-processor will parse the label information including LULC ID, name and vegetation type.

+ * **LULC**: Provide all the available LULC maps during the analysis time period.
+These maps must be in raster format (ESRI grid or geoTIF).

+[GV TO INSERT SCREENSHOT OF FINAL INTERFACE]

 Core Model
 ----------
-To run the InVEST blue carbon model double click *invest_blue_carbon.exe* located in the folder entitled *invest-3* in the InVEST installation directory.
+To run the InVEST blue carbon pre-processor tool click the Windows Start Menu >> All Programs >> InVEST >> Blue Carbon >> Blue Carbon Calculator.
 The main interface indicates the required and optional input arguments as described in the **Data Needs** section above.
 Click the *Run* button to start the model.
 A successful run will be indicated in the window and a file explorer will open containing the results.

 If you encounter any errors please post to the user's support forum at http://ncp-yamato.stanford.edu/natcapforums.

  * **Workspace**: The directory to hold output and intermediate results of the particular model run.
 After the model run is completed the output will be located in this directory.
-To run multiple scenarios, create a new workspace for each scenario.

- * **LULC Time 0**: The land use land cover raster for time 0.
+ * **LULC Year 1**: The LULC raster map for year 1.

- * **Year**: The year of LULC Time 0
+ * **Year 1**: The date of LULC Year 1 map

- * **LULC Time 1**: The land use land cover raster for time 1 ``(optional -- required for valuation)``.
+ * **LULC Year 2**: The land use land cover raster for time 1 ``(optional -- required for valuation)``.

- * **Year**: The year of LULC Time 1 ``(optional -- required for private market valuation)``
+ * **Year 2**: The date of LULC Time 1 ``(optional -- required for valuation)``

+ * **Soil Disturbance CSV**: A table indicating the percentage of carbon loss in the soil pool by vegetation type.
+The model will select the appropriate percentage value based on the disturbance rating (low, medium, high) indicated in transition matrix table input.
+Do not change any of the column headings in this table.

+ * **Biomass Disturbance CSV**: A table indicating the percentage of carbon loss in the biomass pools by vegetation type.
+The model will select the appropriate percentage value based on the disturbance rating (low, medium, high) indicated in transition matrix table input.
+Do not change any of the column headings in this table.

  * **Carbon pools:** A table of LULC classes, containing data on carbon in metric tons per hectacre \( t ha\ :sup:`-1`\) stored in each of the four fundamental pools for each LULC class.
 Carbon storage data can be collected from field estimates from local plot studies, extracted from meta-analyses on specific habitat types or regions, or found in general published tables (e.g., IPCC, see Appendix).
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
-Additionally, there must be columns for soil depth.

-  * **Accumulation biomass**:

- * **Accumulation soil**:

- * **Transition matrix**:
+For vegetation types that accumulates carbon in biomass and soil, the last two columns indicate the accumulation rates in tons of CO\ :sub:`2` e/ha/yr.
+Do not change any of the column headings in this table.

+ * **Carbon Half-Lives**: A table containing vegetation/disturbance-specific carbon decay rates based on a global literature review.
+These half-life should only be modified when site-specific information exists.
+Do not change any of the column headings in this table.

+ * **Transition matrix**: A table called "transition.csv" produced by the pre-processor that can be found in the "Output" folder of the tool's workspace.
+This table must be modified before it can be an input for the core blue carbon model.
+For all cells within the matrix containing the values "Disturbance", change to either "Low Disturbance", "Medium Disturbance", or "High Disturbance" based on the intensity of impact on carbon for that specific transition.
+When completed, save the edits and point to this file in the interface for this input.

+ * **Analysis Year**: The date of the final year of the analysis.
+The model can calculate carbon accumulation and loss beyond the year of the latest LULC input map.
+This functionality can be useful when future LULC maps do not exist or for estimating the market or social cost of carbon to a later date.

  * **Price in term of metric tons of** ``(optional -- required for valuation)``: This is whether the price per metric ton is in terms of elemental carbon or CO\ :sub:`2` which is heavier.

- * **Value of Carbon** ``(optional -- required for valuation)``: The social cost of carbon or private market value for carbon in United States dollars.
+ * **Value of Carbon (USD/metric ton)** ``(optional -- required for valuation)``: The social cost of carbon or private market value for carbon in United States dollars.

- * **Discount Rate** ``(optional -- required for valuation)``: The discount rate reflects time preferences for immediate benefits over future benefits.
+ * **Market discount price of Carbon (%)** ``(optional -- required for valuation)``: The discount rate reflects time preferences for immediate benefits over future benefits.
 If the rate is set equal to 0% then monetary values are not discounted.

- * **Annual rate of change in price of Carbon** ``(optional -- required for valuation)``: This adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.
+ * **Annual rate of change in price of Carbon (%)** ``(optional -- required for valuation)``: This adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.

-..
-I removed the SCC price schedule material and reformatted the rest of the doc to use the terrestrial carbon valuation framework
+[GV TO INSERT SCREENSHOT OF FINAL INTERFACE]

 Interpreting Results
 ====================